cheq-ai/cheq-middlewares/README.md

 ##### Ja3

-A function that extract ja3 fingerprint from the request.<br>
+A function that extracts ja3 fingerprint from the request.<br>
 SSL/TLS client fingerprints

 ```` js